Samsung F480 Tocco

-The Samsung SGH-F480 (marketed as Tocco in many English-spoken countries, or Player Style in France) is a touch-screen mobile phone announced in February 2008 and released in May 2008 by Samsung Mobile.
-The F480 is available from Orange, T-Mobile, 3, Virgin Mobile, Telstra, Optus, and O2 mobile carriers under both contract and prepaid plans.
-Models without a SIM lock are also available.
-It comes in three colours: black, pink, and gold.
+The Samsung SGH-F480, marketed and branded as Tocco in many English-spoken countries or as Player Style in France, and its variant, the SGH-F488, are touchscreen smartphones announced in February 2008 and released in May 2008 by Samsung Mobile.
+Taking design cues from its Armani-branded P520, both phones are Samsung's third touchscreen smartphones that feature a 2.8-inch 240×320px display, a 5-megapixel camera and a memory card holder up to 16 GB, and are the first to be tagged with the TouchWiz user interface.
+They came in three colours: black, pink, and gold.

-In Asian markets it was sold under model number SGH-488. the U.S. the Samsung T919 Behold was sold which is mostly the same but has a 3.0-inch display, an accelerometer, and GPS support.
+The F480 Tocco was the best-selling phone ever, with 12 million units sold worldwide by 2012.
+In the U.S. the Samsung T919 Behold was sold which is mostly the same but has a 3.0-inch display, an accelerometer, and GPS support.

 Features

 The devices uses a 2.8 in haptic TFT touch screen that can render 256,000 colors.
 Software-wise it uses Samsung's proprietary "TouchWiz UI" which was made as the replacement of the previous "Croix UI" that appeared on phones such as the F700.
 The device has a slimline and compact hardware design with a metallic back and sides.
 Compared to the F490 introduced at the same time, the F480 lacks a 3.5 mm headphone jack and is smaller in size.

 The phone operates on the GSM and EDGE standards at 900, 1800, and 1900 MHz bands.
-The F480 supports 3G HSDPA data at 7.2 megabits per second on the 850 MHz band.
+The F480 supports 3G HSDPA data at 7.2 megabits per second on the 2100 MHz band.
 It offers a WAP 2.0-compliant web browser, and uses MIDP 2.0 as its Java support platform.
 This allows installing the Opera Mini browser, which is more up-to-date and advanced than the native browser.
 The latter is still good for quick access to the mobile Internet.

 The phone features a 5-megapixel camera with LED flash, auto-focus, face recognition, smile mode, 4× digital zoom, and video recording capability.
 It allows users to edit photos and videos, and add effects to photos.
 The device also contains music-recognition software.
 With up-to-date firmware, it can support 16-gigabyte microSD cards.
 Bluetooth support is included.

 The F480 uses a 1,000 mAh lithium-ion battery that provides up to three hours of talk time or 250 hours of standby time.